CodenameCrew/codename-website/wiki/modding/weeks/index.md

 You can add comments to the list by using a pound sign (``#``) at the start of the line.

-Phew, that was.. wordy...
-Wait, I almost forgot to explain the other nodes!
-Let's just get to them.

 ## <h2 id="week-song-node" sidebar="Song Node">Song Node (<syntax lang="xml">&lt;song&gt;</syntax>)</h2>

-Finally, our song!
-To make it appear, type it in the following format:
+To make songs appear, you have to type them following this format:
 ```xml
 <song>song-name</song>
 ```